syedimranhere/Secure-Auth-X-Frontend/README.md

 | Tailwind CSS | UI Styling           |

 ---
-### The bakcned needs to be connected so that the login and other routes acutally respond, the backned ha sa seperate repo
+### The backend needs to be connected so that the login and other routes acutally respond, the backned has a seperate repo
  Working

 1. **User Login**: With email or username.